HMLab Operating Standards

 Levels of involvement

-After a few weeks, you and I will have a discussion on the nature of your future involvement in the lab and only if it is a good fit for everyone involved.2 I seek input from my students before making the final decision.
+After a few weeks, you and I will have a discussion on the nature of your future involvement in the lab and only if it is a good fit for everyone involved.3 I seek input from my students before making the final decision.

 The more time and effort you put into research, the more you can expect me to be involved.
 No matter what is your role in my lab, I am committed to your education and training.
 It is my goal to provide a research environment that is intellectually stimulating, supportive, safe, and free from harassment.

-My expectations
+Advisor’s expectations

 I expect you to take intellectual ownership of your research project